 You visit not only the Cathedral floor but the Crypt and the upper floors of the Whispering Gallery, 257 steps up, the Stone Gallery, 376 steps up, and the top of the Dome at the Golden Gallery, which is 528 steps up.

-We welcome respectful non-flash photography for personal use inside the Cathedral outside service times.
-As a working church, there are some restrictions to this which can be found on their photography page.
+We welcome respectful, non-flash photography for personal use inside the Cathedral outside service times.
+However, as a working church, there are some restrictions, which can be found on their photography page.

 Audio commentary is included in the entry price.